aviral0807/standard-algorithms/README.md

 # standard-algorithms

-Implentation of some of the standard algorithms in Computer Science.
+This repository contains my implentation of some of the standard algorithms in Computer Science.